Abe Saperstein: Legacy

-In a time of racial segregation and bigotry in professional sports, Saperstein proudly showcased the talents of the nation's best black basketball players.
+In a time of racial segregation and bigotry in professional sports, Saperstein showcased the talents of the nation's black basketball players.
 Four years after the all-white National Basketball Association (originally called the Basketball Association of America) was formed, black players were finally allowed into the league.

 As the integrated NBA became recognized as the country's highest level of basketball, Saperstein focused the Globetrotters on entertainment, creating a popular act that played to audiences worldwide.
 In the years following World War II, the Globetrotters embarked on a "goodwill tour".
 Among the more memorable of those games took place in Berlin's Olympic Stadium and featured Jesse Owens, who was traveling with the team.
 Owens returned to the stadium where he had won four gold medals 15 years earlier, after which Hitler famously refused to shake his hand.

 Although Saperstein worried about bringing the team into the racially charged atmosphere of Berlin, Owens and the Globetrotters were greeted by 75,000 cheering fans.
 The mayor of Berlin greeted Owens and famously said, "In 1936, Hitler refused to shake your hand.
 Today, I give you both of mine."

 As the movement for civil rights progressed, some alleged that Saperstein did not do enough to advance the equality of his black players.
 In the 50s and 60s, some players resented that, due to the prejudice of hotel owners, they continued to be housed in "colored" hotels in black neighborhoods, while players on Saperstein's white teams supposedly stayed in first-class hotels.
 There was also discontent among some Globetrotters that Saperstein reportedly paid white players on his other teams higher salaries.
 Others criticized the Globetrotters for their on-court antics, saying they played into racial stereotypes.
 In 1978, however, Jesse Jackson said: "They did not show blacks as stupid.
 On the contrary, they were shown as superior...they were able to turn science into an art form."
 Meadowlark Lemon, who played with the Globetrotters from 1954 until 1979, also came to the Globetrotters's defense, saying that the team had "done more for the perception of black people, and the perception of America, than almost anything you could think of."

 In 1999, the City of Chicago erected a historical marker dedicated to Saperstein in front of the home he lived in at 3828 N. Hermitage Ave. in the Lakeview neighborhood.